salvq/megacmd/README.md

 # Mega.nz megacmd for QNAP servers

 This is a container for the megacmd tool.
-Designed with convenience functions, intended to use for backing up data a regular intervals.
+Designed with convenience functions, intended to use for backing up data in regular intervals.

+Logic used here is to run several containers in paralel i.e., each container with different folder.
+This way, you can speed up not the data upload of course but decrease time to compare local files list vs. cloud file list.

+Note: you may also use only 1 container with all the backup folder(s) within a container but his will take much longer as all the folders will be done in sequence rather than in paralel.

 Inspired by https://github.com/Cossey/docker/tree/master/megacmd